 Is this a dark horse contender, or is it held back by 1More’s rather odd design choices?

-Editor’s note: This review was updated on January 14, 2021 to include a mention of our guide to gaming headset apps.
+Editor’s note: This review was updated on May 11, 2021 to include a table of contents.

 Who is the 1More Spearhead VR for?